axano/aldebaran/README.md

 and copy certs in same directory as "darma/listener.py"

-you will have to create valid https certs.
+you will have to create valid https certs. change cert paths in "listener.py".
+When server is deamonized its path will be changed to "/"

+## Change payload url

 Change payload to point to your server url

+## Change password of c2 server
 Change bcrpyt hash in "darma/command.py" with

 ```